Should You Stay on the JR Yamanote Line in Tokyo?

 It’s a train line that runs in a circular route around the middle of Tokyo.

-It’s run by the JR Rail train company and some of the 30 stations on it include Shinjuku, Harajuku, Shibuya, Akihabara, Ueno and Tokyo station – probably all places that you need to visit on your trip (and home to many of Tokyo’s Top 10 Sights).
+The JR Rail train company runs it, and some of the 30 stations on it include Shinjuku, Harajuku, Shibuya, Akihabara, Ueno, and Tokyo station – probably all places that you need to visit on your trip (it’s home to many of Tokyo’s Top 10 Sights).

-It’s very regular with trains running every couple of minutes so you never have to wait ages to get started on your journey.
+It’s very regular with trains running every few minutes, so you never have to wait ages to start your journey.

-This is one of the reasons why so many people suggest that you book a hotel on the Yamanote Line, but, before you rush off to do the same – you need to know the pros and cons about using, and staying near, this essential piece of Tokyo transport.
+This is one of the reasons so many people suggest that you book a hotel on the Yamanote Line, but before you rush off to do the same – you need to know the pros and cons of using and staying near this essential piece of Tokyo transport.

 The Yamanote Line Map